Health and Social Care

 Whatever your starting point, we can help you to gain the knowledge, skills, experience and confidence you need to progress to a range of career paths or onto further study.

-Through our Centre of Excellence for Health and Social Care we offer Health and Social Care courses for all abilities from Level 1 to Level 3.
-Or, if you’re interested in the science of psychology, you can study our Level 3 Applied Psychology qualification and combine it with our Level 3 Award in Health and Social Care.
+Alternatively, you'll be able to join our Centre of Excellence for Health and Social Care and study Health and Social Care courses from Level 1 to Level 3 or Applied Psychology with Health and Social Care at Level 3.

 At The Manchester College, we believe the best tutors are usually those who have real world experience of working in the field they’re teaching.
 So in most cases, you’ll be taught by someone who has worked in the industry as a nurse, social worker or in another relevant profession.